DevQuest-Education/Lesson-1/README.md

 ## Step 4: Verify your submission
 - Go to your GitHub repository in a web browser
-- Navigate to the Week1 folder
+- Navigate to the Lesson-1 folder
 - Confirm that your `hello.js` file appears with the code you wrote

-## Expected Output
-When someone runs your program, they should see:
-- A personalized greeting with your name
-- A message about what you want to learn in this class

-> 💡 **Challenge (Optional)**
->
-> Can you add a third message that calculates and shows how old you'll be in 5 years?
+# Task 2: Let's create a new file and do some complicated things